chaitanyasasi-ux/Multimodal-Document-Validator-and-Summarizer-API/README.md

     "3.
 Summary generated concisely in three points."
   ]
 }
-💡 Future Enhancements
+Future Enhancements
 The project is structured for easy extension.
 Potential next steps include:

 Dockerization: Adding a Dockerfile for easy deployment via tools like AWS ECS or GCP Cloud Run.

 Structured Logging: Implementing JSON logging for production monitoring and analysis.

-Database Integration: Connecting to MySQL (as per project skills) to persist results.
+Database Integration: Connecting to MySQL to persist results.

 Asynchronous LLM Client: Refactoring LLM calls to use a true async client for higher concurrency.